Dhaka: Metropolitan Dhaka

 The development of the "real city" began after the partition of India.
 After partition, Dhaka became known as the second capital of Pakistan.
 This was formalized in 1962 when Ayub Khan declared the city as the legislative capital under the 1962 constitution.
-New neighborhoods began to spring up in formerly baren and agrarian areas.
-These included Dhanmondi (rice granary), Katabon (thorn forest), Kathalbagan (jackfruit grove), Kalabagan (banana grove), and Gulshan (flower garden).
+New neighbourhoods began to spring up in formerly barren and agrarian areas.
+These included Dhanmondi (rice granary), Katabon (thorn forest), Kathalbagan (jackfruit garden), Kalabagan (banana garden), Segunbagicha (teak garden) and Gulshan (flower garden).
 Living standards rapidly improved from the pre-partition standards.
 The economy began to industrialize.
 On the outskirts of the city, the world's largest jute mill was built.
 The mill produced jute goods which were in high demand during the Korean War.
 People began building duplex houses.
 In 1961, Queen Elizabeth II and Prince Philip witnessed the improved living standards of Dhaka's residents.
 The Intercontinental hotel, designed by William B. Tabler, was opened in 1966.
 Estonian-American architect Louis I. Kahn was enlisted to design the Dhaka Assembly, which was originally intended to be the federal parliament of Pakistan and later became independent Bangladesh's parliament.
 The East Pakistan Helicopter Service connected the city to regional towns.

 The Dhaka Stock Exchange was opened on 28 April 1954.
 The first local airline Orient Airways began flights between Dhaka and Karachi on 6 June 1954.
 The Dhaka Improvement Trust was established in 1956 to coordinate the city's development.
 The first master plan for the city was drawn up in 1959.
 The Southeast Asia Treaty Organization established a medical research centre (now called ICDDR,B) in the city in 1960.